waawaa/waawaa.github.io/_posts/2022-05-30-shellcode-iat-parsing_part-1.md

 author: Alejandro Pinna
 ---

-In this, my first post after a long long time, we will be reviewing different structures of PE files, those in charge of specify which functions must be imported by a windows PE file, and also those in charge of functions exported by a DLL.
+In this, my very first post after a long long time, we will be reviewing different structures of PE files, those who are in charge of specify which functions must be imported by a PE file, and also those in charge of functions exported by a DLL.

-It all started during my EXP-301 training, during one of the modules, custom shellcode development is explained, based on the use of EAT of DLLs to look for useful functions, and later use that functions to load other DLLs and functions that will be used to perform further actions.
+It all started during my EXP-301 training.
+During one of the modules, custom shellcode development is explained, where DLL's EAT is used to look for useful functions, that will be used to perform further actions.

-A very usual approach would be the following.
+A very usual approach would be the following:

 1. Locate Kernelbase.dll
 2. Loop on AddrofNames until you locate GetProcAddress